mdotcarter/ARA-Networks/README.md

 To setup the python virtual environment, in the build directory run

-	python2.7 ../src/setup-python
+	python2.7 ../src/setup-python.py

 This will create a python script devenv-bootstrap.py in the build directory.
 Running

 	python2.7 devenv-bootstrap.py pythonenv

 will create the virtual environment and populate it with the required modules.
+Note the name of the environment (pythonenv) is important as it is used in the processing scripts to invoke the correct python environment (using pythonenv/bin/activate).

+To check that the tools are built, the python environment correctly setup, and the external tools all installed you can run the script src/check.sh from the top-level directory.

 # Processing Steps